-You could call this psychological distance—how we perceive temporal (time), spatial (physical space) and social (interpersonal) events in our lives.
+You could call this psychological distance—how we perceive temporal (time), spatial (physical space), and social (interpersonal) events in our lives.

 Interestingly, researchers discovered this when asking people about cloud computing.

-Wiki.Answers.com calls this disruptive situation “physical presence.”
+Wiki Answers calls this disruptive situation “physical presence.”
 Wikipedia refers to it as “physical distance.”

-Cloud Computing Psychology Reveals Technology Gap
+Cloud Computing Reveals Technology Gap

 A striking 50% of all Americans don’t know they’re using the “cloud” when using computers, smartphones, and tablets, according to a recent Christian Science Monitor article.
-But as consumers better understand cloud computing, new applications becomes more acceptable.
+But as consumers better understand cloud computing, new applications become more acceptable.
 For example, Mobile banking in developed countries is becoming a norm.

 After prodding participants, some of them responded.
 A few people mentioned physical distance.
 “If someone’s in San Francisco talking with another person in New York, the distance is 3,000 miles.”
 Others said, “it depends on whether you know the person.”
 In other words, people have lower psychological distance when interacting with friends.

-As psychological distance drops, therefore, acceptance of cloud computing and other technologies rises
+As psychological distance drops, therefore, acceptance of cloud computing and other technologies rises.